Tips to Keep Former Employees From Accessing Your Critical Systems

 We recently published our 2018Privileged Access Threat Report, which outlines the ever-increasing risks associated with privileged access for insiders and third-party vendors.
 It’s free to download – so take look for some deeper insight into the risks and review the solutions offered to help shore up you organization’s security posture.

-At Bomgar, Tal is the senior product manager for the Bomgar Privileged Access product.
-He is responsible for the strategy and direction of the PAM product.
+As principal product manager, Tal is responsible for the strategy and direction of the PAM product.
 He has more 15 years of experience in information security, ITSM, network and IT operations management experience.
 He also is a seasoned expert in the areas of cyber-security, cloud services, security frameworks, network security, and ITSM.
 Tal has a Bachelor of Business Information Systems from Mississippi State University and is certified in Pragmatic Marketing.
 He resides Mississippi and can be found on twitter @talguest.

 Stay Up To Date